LoopKit/loopdocs/docs/gh-actions/gh-update.md

 Look to see if your fork is up to date.

 * When you go to your fork to do the update, simply sync the branch if it says there are updates and you get the latest release (details below graphic)
-    * The dropdown in this graphic shows the dev branch
+    * This particular graphic shows the dev branch
     * Yours should show the main branch

 ![message displayed when your fork of LoopWorkspace is behind LoopKit version](img/github-build-check-fork-status.svg){width="700"}
 {align="center"}

-* If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless you are near your 90 day TestFlight expiration date - in which case, proceed to Step 3
+* If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}` - there is no need to build again unless you are near your 90 day TestFlight expiration date - in which case, proceed to [Build Loop](#build-loop)
 * If your fork shows a message such as `This branch is 3 commits behind LoopKit:main` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic above, then in the pop-up window, tap on `Update branch`

 !!! question "Building a different branch"